Randhum/MusicPlayer/README.md

 From the Library panel:
 - **Double-click** a track to replace playlist and play
-- **Double-click** an album to add all tracks and play
+- **Double-click** a folder to add all tracks in that folder (and subfolders) and play
 - **Right-click** for context menu:
-  - "Play Now" - Replace playlist and play
+  - "Play Now" / "Play Folder" - Replace playlist and play
-  - "Add to Playlist" - Append without playing
+  - "Add to Playlist" / "Add Folder to Playlist" - Append without playing

 From the Playlist panel:
 - **Double-click** a track to play it